News for the 2017/2018 season in Spain's ski resorts

 Home of international competitions

-This season, some of the world’s best skiers will visit the ski resorts of Sierra Nevada and Baqueira – Beret (Lleida province).
-The Snowboard Cross World Cup and the Women’s Alpine Skiing European Cup will both be held in Granada’s ski resort.
+This season, some of the world’s best skiers will visit the ski resorts of La Molina and Baqueira – Beret (Lleida province).
+The Snowboard Cross World Cup and the Women’s Alpine Ski European Cup will both be held in La Molina ski resort in Girona.
 Meanwhile, the Alpen Cup comes to Baqueira – Beret.
 All three competitions are scheduled for March.

 The tasty way to refuel